 Surfaces aside, I can’t get enough of the opening cut, “Is It Love,” having four vinyl iterations, which I mixed live as a deejay.
 It’s not the song’s lyrics but rather the sound that grabbed me.
 Gill and King had planned to work with Nile Rodgers of Chic, being “huge fans.”
 But when Rodgers’s fee increased following the popularity of David Bowie’s Let’s Dance, which he co-produced, GO4’s manager nixed it, according Gill, as recorded by Dooley.44 Still, Hard, which was produced with brothers Ron and Howard Albert, has a disco sheen akin to Chic, a departure from the prior punky-funk.
 It opens with Brenda White and Chic’s Alfa Anderson’s piercing a cappella “Is it…” falling nearly an octave to a serene “love…,” which seems sampled from Brian Eno’s Music for Airports.
 Andy Gill demonstrates the depth of his artistry by crafting a guitar solo out of his harmonics—unmatched in his oeuvre, to my mind.
-It comes off as disco, unapologetically, although the band members spend a whole chapter apologizing to Dooley for the album.45 My notes urged me to reread the critique of Hard.
+It comes off as disco, unapologetically.
+Yet the band members spend a whole chapter apologizing to Dooley for the album.45 My notes urged me to reread the critique of Hard.
 In the course of doing so I was grateful to Dooley’s citation of two critics who put into words what I was feeling vis-à-vis disco—the music and its temples.

 There was an obvious link between the vocal styles of disco and 1930s torch songs: Billie Holiday and Donna Summer alike stylized feelings, distanced pain, opened up the texts of sexuality (and for this reason, disco, despised by punk-rockers on principle, had an immense appeal to the post-punk avant-garde).47

-Dooley also cites Richard Dyer, writing in a publication issued by a gay men’s socialist collective: “[Disco’s] eroticism allows us to rediscover our bodies as part of this experience of materialism and the possibility of change.”48 I never danced to “Is It Love,” but Dyer distills the feeling at least some men had on a dance floor in the ’70s and ’80s, after which we might walk outside and be bashed.
+Dooley also cites Richard Dyer, writing in a publication issued by a gay men’s socialist collective: “[Disco’s] eroticism allows us to rediscover our bodies as part of this experience of materialism and the possibility of change.”48 I never danced to “Is It Love,” but Dyer distills the feeling at least some men had on a dance floor in the ’70s and ’80s.
+After which we might walk outside and be bashed.

-My late musical partner John Callahan who, like me was a fan of both punk and disco, would comment that both genres were reactions to rock’s baroque excesses.
+My late musical partner John Callahan who, like me was a fan of both punk and disco, would comment that both genres were reactions to rock’s baroque tendency.
 The rhythm was reinvigorating, whether via punk’s simplicity or disco’s Latin-esque complexity.
 Dooley himself touches on this.

 It could also be argued that embracing disco had overt political overtones.
 As with [Gang of Four’s] use of a melodica and the employment of dub techniques, the norms of robust, hyper-masculine rock music were thereby contested.
 A challenge was made to categories within genres and genders.
 In many ways, an active dancefloor is the very opposite of music being created by a lone genius and enjoyed by solitary home users.
 Community is realised via participation.49